jorgonlor/cpp-examples/producer_consumer/README.txt

-A simple pool of threads and a task queue to implement the producer consumer model.
+A simple pool of threads and a task queue to implement the producer consumer model using C++11.